-7.1 Scenario methodology
+6.1 Outlook methodology

-The scenarios are developed based on historical data, current markets trends, implicit technology cost development assumptions, implicit electricity price development assumptions as well as expectations of policy instruments either being in place or potentially put into place in the Nordic countries.
-The scenarios are expressed as a "Business as usual (BAU)" and as "Added policy" scenario.
-The outlined developments in the two scenarios are expressed as potential outcomes per scenario, with a high and a low for each of them.
+We describe a potential future development of the distributed renewable energy in the Nordics by means of an outlook with a rather large outcome space.
+The outlook is developed based on historical data, current markets trends, implicit technology cost development assumptions, implicit electricity price development assumptions as well as expectations of policies either being in place or potentially put into place in the Nordic countries.